emtee40/SurvivalManual-wiki/Medicine.md

 When with others, prevent frostbite by using the buddy system.
 Check your buddy's face often and make sure that he checks yours.
 If you are alone, periodically cover your nose and lower part of your face with your mittens.

 Do not try to thaw the affected areas by placing them close to an open flame.
 Frostbitten tissue may be immersed in 37 to 42 degrees C (99 to 109 degrees F) water until thawed.
-(Water temperature can be determined with the inside wrist or baby formula method.)
+(Water temperature can be determined with the inside wrist or baby formula method).
 Dry the part and place it next to your skin to warm it at body temperature.

 **HYPOTHERMIA**

 It is defined as the body's failure to maintain an inner core temperature of 36 degrees C (97 degrees F).
 Exposure to cool or cold temperature over a short or long time can cause hypothermia.
 Dehydration and lack of food and rest predispose the survivor to hypothermia.

 Immediate treatment is the key.
 Move the victim to the best shelter possible away from wind, rain, and cold.
 Remove all wet clothes and get the victim into dry clothing.
-Replace lost fluids with warm fluids, and warm him in a sleeping bag using two people (if possible) providing skin-to-skin contact.
+Replace lost fluids with warm fluids, and warm him in a sleeping bag using two people (if possible), providing skin-to-skin contact.
 If the victim is unable to drink warm fluids, rectal rehydration may be used.

 **DIARRHEA**